deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 For a deadly few seconds, the only sound was the creak of the last tortured hinge swaying back and forth, as Ava's face went from intimidated shock, to dawning horror.

 "Shit." she squeaked.
-“You know.”
+"You know."

 For all the fury of his entrance, Adam's voice was dangerously quiet and level.
 "You *were* stupid enough to talk to Baseball." he pointed out.

 However Ava wanted to respond, it didn't come out except as a silent mouthing of the start of a word, and some desperate looking around, blinking rapidly as she tried to think of what to say.
 She cowered and gave an involuntary terrified gasp when Adam bunched a fist and drove it into the wall so hard that the plaster caved in.

 "Where do I start?"
 He growled.
-“All this time?
-And who- was it *this* skinny shit here?”
+"All this time?
+And who- was it *this* skinny shit here?"

 He rounded on Sean who backed away, raising his hands as if they'd do any good at warding off somebody who out-massed him a couple of times over.

 Adam took three smart steps forward and immediately had Sean by the front of his shirt, yanking him around so hard that he heard the seams fray. "***YOU?!*** *You wanna own up to this?
-Did you-?*"
+Did you-?"*

 There was no refuge save for honesty.
 Sean did the best job he could of straightening and looking Adam in the eye, swallowed, and nodded.
 He knew neither if his head was about to go the same way as the wall and the door, nor what he might do to stop it if it was.

 Rather than knocking his block off, Adam just made a disgusted noise and gave him a contemptuously gentle shove, landing Sean on his backside a few feet away.
 He turned and stalked back to Ava, who'd moved out of the corner he'd trapped her in and was watching him wide-eyed, hunched over and trembling, with her hands hugging her upper arms.

 "You know what Baseball said you said?"
 He demanded.
-“He said you said you don't owe me a fucking apology.
-What the *fuck*?!”
+"He said you said you don't owe me a fucking apology.
+What the *fuck*?!"

 Ava finally found her voice.
 "Hear me out." she pleaded.

-This was not, apparently, what Adam had wanted to hear. "*HEAR YOU OUT?!*" he barked, and she backed away two stumbling steps as he took a pace toward her. “*Hear you out?!* Sure!
+This was not, apparently, what Adam had wanted to hear. "*HEAR YOU OUT?!"* he barked, and she backed away two stumbling steps as he took a pace toward her. "*Hear you out?!* Sure!
 Sure I'll fucking hear you out!
-You've got FIVE seconds to explain yourself, Ava!”
+You've got FIVE seconds to explain yourself, Ava!"

 "I-"